 The beauty of an electronic water descaler is the ease of installation.
 It requires virtually zero plumbing experience or really any experience with home improvement products.

 An important factor that is regularly overlooked is where is the best place to install the water descaler.
 Before you purchase it, ensure that there is an outlet (standard 120-volt) somewhere near the water main.
-Make sure that the electronic water descaler that you choose has a long enough power chord to reach the pipe from the wall outlet.
+Ensure that the electronic water descaler you choose has a long enough power chord to reach the pipe from the wall outlet.

 Once you have scouted the perfect place to install the descaler, the installation can occur.